Deep RL Dual Sourcing Inventory Management with Supply and Capacity Risk Awareness: Related work

 \textbf{Dual Sourcing Inventory Control:} Dual sourcing is a heavily studied problem in inventory control literature, and has become a common practice supply chain organizations worldwide.
 In vanilla dual sourcing problem, the sourcing channels i.e., JIT, LLT essentially cause a trade-off in lead time vs ordering costs since usually LLT ( direct import sourcing channel ) has lower sourcing cost.
 In this context, Tailored Base-Surge (TBS) policy is a widely used method, wherein at each period, a constant order is placed via the LLT channel, and a dynamic order is placed to match an inventory order-up-to level via the JIT channel respectively.
 The JIT channel's order-up-to level essentially implies a \textit{Safety Stock} maintained to address sudden \textit{demand surges} \citep{xin2018asymptotic}.
 Although, such policies present fairly intuitive approaches to handle the dual sourcing problem, but the optimality analysis of such policies has been a hard problem in general \citep{whittemore1977optimal}, except for certain edge cases.
 Interestingly, the optimal policy is shown to be vanilla base-stock policy when the lead time difference between LLT and JIT channels is exactly 1 period \citep{fukuda1964optimal}.

-\textbf{Reinforcement Learning for Inventory Control:} Recently, the progress of Reinforcement Learning (RL) on various optimization problems \citep{bello2016neural, silver2016mastering,nazari2018reinforcement, Liu_Fischetti_Lodi_2022, liu2022machine, liang2024reinforcement, shao2024deepseekmath} motivates its application in inventory management problems.
+\textbf{Reinforcement Learning for Supply Chain Optimization} Recently, the progress of applying Machine Learning in various optimization problems \citep{bello2016neural, silver2016mastering,khalil2017learning,nazari2018reinforcement,liu2021learning, bengio2021machine, Liu_Fischetti_Lodi_2022, liu2022machine, sinclair2023hindsight,liu2023machine, shao2024deepseekmath} motivates its application in inventory management problems \citep{madeka2022deep,qi2023practical,liang2024reinforcement,liang2024dual,chen2025learning}.
 In this context, Deep RL approaches have emerged more recently over its other \textit{Model-Based} counterparts, due to improved computational scalability and generalization performance of Deep Neural Network (DNN) architectures.
 Furthermore, DRL methods have been shown to achieve performance gains over benchmarks for the multi-period newsvendor problem under fairly realistic assumptions on costs, prices, demand and stationarity \citep{balaji2019orl}.
 It is worth highlighting that DRL for single sourcing problem has been comprehensively investigated with extensive empirical evidences at Amazon \citep{madeka2022deep}.